mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 * Introduce labeling naming convention at the very beginning
 * Prepare and share the documentation, it should be clear for any adopter how to apply and how to interpret the labels
-* Add a new labels only when they are really needed, too many labels don't help
+* Add a new labels only when they're really needed, too many labels don't help
 * Continuously check the billing report for the resources without labels and fill the gaps
 * Last but not least, use the prefix for all custom labels to easily recognize them from the built-in ones